 Prepare The Methi Leaves

-- Wash the leaves well with water a few times to get rid of the dirt.
+• Wash the leaves well with water a few times to remove the dirt.
 Drain the water well and chop the leaves finely.

 Make The Dough

-- Keep the bowl aside for 15 minutes.
-The leaves will release water at this time.
-This is a very important step so do not skip it.
+• Keep the bowl aside for 15 minutes.
+At this time, the leaves will release water.
+This is a crucial step, so do not skip it.

-- Cover the dough with a kitchen towel and keep it aside on the counter for 20 minutes.
+• Cover the dough with a kitchen towel and sit it on the counter for 20 minutes.

 Roll The Dhebra

-- Divide the dough into 14-15 equal size pieces.
-I use my measuring scale to divide the dough so that the Dhebra are equal in size.
+• Divide the dough into 14-15 equal-sized pieces.
+I use my weighing scale to divide the dough so that the Dhebra are equal in size.

-- Press it in between your palms.
-Dust it with some dry flour and gently roll to make a thick circle (0.5 cm).
+• Press it in between your palms.
+Dust it with some dry flour and gently roll using a rolling pin to make a thick circle (0.5 cm)

 Fry The Dhebra

-- Heat 5-6 cups of vegetable oil for deep frying in a skillet over high heat.
+• Heat 5-6 cups of oil for deep frying in a skillet over high heat.

-- Flip them using a fork and fry them on the other side as well.
+• Flip them using a fork and fry them on the other side.

-- Note – Don’t be in a hurry to turn the dhebra until they are browned and set, otherwise, they may break while turning.
+• Note – Don’t turn the dhebra until they are browned and set.
+Otherwise, they may break while turning.

-- Once one batch is fried, roll the other dough pieces.
+• Once one batch is fried, roll the other dough pieces.
 Increase the heat to high to heat the oil well.
-Reduce the heat once the oil is hot and then drop the next batch in oil.
+Reduce the heat once the oil is hot, then drop the next batch in oil.
 Fry all the dhebra in the same manner.